-Three years after the Insolvency and Bankruptcy Code -- the country’s bankruptcy law -- came into effect, more than 2,000 cases have been admitted into the corporate insolvency and resolution process.
+Almost four years after the Insolvency and Bankruptcy Code – the country’s bankruptcy law – came into effect, close to 4,000 cases have been admitted into insolvency courts.
 More than half of these cases remain unresolved.
-The vast majority have ended up in liquidation, with resolutions achieved only in around 5% of cases.
+A quarter of the total have ended up in liquidation, and resolution has been achieved in only 6% cases.

 While regulatory challenges remain and the suspension in fresh filings will impact deal activity, the stressed assets segment continues to be lucrative – not just for strategic buyers looking at attractive assets that have been shrouded under the cloud of debt, but also for financial investors.
 In particular, stressed assets funds are warming up to the new regulatory regime and see lot of opportunities to turnaround good quality assets.

-To assess the progress of the bankruptcy law, structures and strategies being adopted by buyers as well as emerging challenges, Mosaic Digital, the corporate banner behind VCCircle, is organising the third edition of its Stressed Assets Investment Summit on August 8, 2019 at Taj Lands End Hotel in Mumbai.
+To assess the progress of the bankruptcy law, structures and strategies being adopted by buyers as well as emerging challenges, VCCircle is organising the fourth edition of its Stressed Assets Investment Summit on August 6, 2020 on a virtual platform.